-Course Components (Clinical attachments) Unit value of the course components (emiliar actaciments) course course MEDIC ST 4013 AHO/BHO Medical & Scientific Attachment I 2 MEDIC ST 4014 AHO/BHO Medical & Scientific Attachment II 2 MEDIC ST 4015 AHO/BHO Medical Home Unit 6 MEDIC ST 4016 AHO/BHO Surgical Home Unit 6 MEDIC ST 4017 AHO/BHO Psychiatry 4 MEDIC ST 4018 AHO/BHO Musculoskeletal Medicine 4 Total 24
+Course Components (Clinical attachments) Unit value of the

+course

+MEDIC ST 4013 AHO/BHO Medical & Scientific Attachment I 2

+MEDIC ST 4014 AHO/BHO Medical & Scientific Attachment II 2

+MEDIC ST 4015 AHO/BHO Medical Home Unit 6

+MEDIC ST 4016 AHO/BHO Surgical Home Unit 6

+MEDIC ST 4017 AHO/BHO Psychiatry 4

+MEDIC ST 4018 AHO/BHO Musculoskeletal Medicine 4

+Total 24

-• What happens if I do not successfully complete one course component?
+What happens if I do not successfully complete one course component?

-- If you do not successfully complete one course component during the year (e.g. Year 4 Psychiatry), you are still able to sit the end-of-year examinations.
+- o If you do not successfully complete one course component during the year (e.g. Year 4 Psychiatry), you are still able to sit the end-of-year examinations.
 However, you will be required to undertake a remedial placement (summer course) in the SAME academic calendar year.
-This MUST occur even if you successfully complete the end-of-year examinations. - You are NOT required to undertake a remedial placement (summer course) if the course component is a 2 unit Medical and Scientific Attachment (instead specific tasks/assignments will be provided as a way to remediate).
+This MUST occur even if you successfully complete the end-of-year examinations.
+If, however, you do not successfully complete the end-of-year examinations, you will not be offered a remedial placement. - You are NOT required to undertake a remedial placement (summer course) if the course component is a 2 unit Medical and Scientific Attachment (instead specific tasks/assignments will be provided as a way to remediate).